Cognitive Behavioral Therapy for Alcohol Use Disorder

 Comorbidity-Specific CBT

-AUD and Depression
+AUD + Depression

-AUD and PTSD
+AUD + PTSD

 Therapist Training and Workforce